SwedbankPay/developer.swedbankpay.com/_includes/field-description-termsofserviceurl.md

 {%- capture termsofserviceurl -%}
-    The URI to the terms of service document which the payer must accept in order to complete the payment. **HTTPS is a requirement**.
+    The URL to the terms of service document which the payer must accept in order to complete the payment. **HTTPS is a requirement**.
 {%- endcapture -%}
 {{- termsofserviceurl | strip_newlines -}}